ringcentral/ringcentral-api-docs/docs/notifications/push-notifications/quick-start.md

     {!> code-samples/pubnub/quick-start.js !}
     ```

-    ### Run Your Code
+    ### Run your code

     You are almost done.
-Now run your script and send an SMS message to the phone number specified in the <RINGCENTRAL_USERNAME>.
+Now run your script.

     ```bash
     $ node pubnub-notification.js